CRamosC11/Obitools/Metabarcoding trnL analysis code with Obitools 4.4.0.md

 `obiannotate  --delete-tag=obiclean_head --delete-tag=obiclean_headcount --delete-tag=obiclean_internalcount --delete-tag=obiclean_samplecount --delete-tag=obiclean_singletoncount results/length_10/taxo_seq_10_0.1.fasta > results/length_10/taxo_seq_red_10_0.1.fasta`

+## MOTU occurrence table
+The `obimatrix` command creates the CSV file using the obiclean_weight attribute to report the abundances of the MOTUs.

+`obicsv --auto -i -s results/length_10/taxo_seq_red_10_0.1.fasta > results/length_10/MOTUS_trnL.csv`

+To create the CSV metadata file describing the MOTUs attributes, you can use obicsv with the --auto option.

+`obimatrix --map obiclean_weight results/length_10/MOTUS_10_COUNT.fasta > results/length_10/occurrency_0.05.csv`

+`obimatrix --map obiclean_weight results/length_10/MOTUS_0.1_COUNT.fasta > results/length_10/occurrency_0.1.csv`

 ### Filter by abundance
-Those sequences that
-Alsos et al., 2015 > occurring as at least 10 reads per PCR repeat were kept
+If we are interested on filtering the file by the number of times sequences appear in the database, we can use `obigrep` According to Alsos et al., 2015, they filtered those sequences that occur at least 10 reads per PCR.

 `obigrep -c 10 results/length_10/taxo_seq_red_10.fasta > results/length_10/MOTUS_10_COUNT.fasta`